Stop Loss Defintion

 On the chart below, assuming Joe bought GBPNZD as shown:

-• the maximum loss Joe can suffer in this trade is if price moves below his buy price and hits the price where his stop loss was placed.
+• The maximum loss Joe can suffer in this trade is if the price moves below his buy price, and hits the price where his stop loss was placed.

-• but on this case, price rose up instead of going down so Joe’s profit increased as price went up.
+• However in this case, the price rose higher instead of going down, so Joe’s profit increased as the price went up.

-• but if he never placed a stop loss and price somehow when down instead of up, his loses would increase if there was not stop loss order to get him out of his trade.
+• If he never placed a stop loss and the price somehow went down instead of up, his losses would increase if there was no stop loss order to get him out of his trade.

 Stop Loss Order Example On A Sell Trade

-• the maximum loss that can be suffered in a sell trade is when price moves from the sell entry price and goes up and hits the price where the stop loss is placed.
+• The maximum loss that can be suffered in a sell trade is when the price moves from the sell entry price and goes up and hits the price where the stop loss is placed.

-• if there is not stop loss and price keeps rising, the trading losses will continue to increase.
+• If there is no stop loss and the price keeps rising, the trading losses will continue to increase.

 How To Calculate Stop Loss